Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 Reap the Rewards of Collaborative Workflows

-And when you’re spending less time on admin they can easily manage themselves in an intuitive accounting software like FreshBooks, you’re able to bring more value to your clients with advisory-based services.
+And when you’re spending less time on admin they can easily manage themselves in an intuitive accounting software like FreshBooks.
+In turn, able to bring more value to your clients with advisory-based services.